Is Cebu City, Philippines Safe For Foreigner Visitors? (My Tips)

 Eric James taking selfie with two friendly Filipino people at Grand Isabella Residences in Cebu City, Philippines.

-In general, Filipino people are some of the nicest and friendliest people in the world.
+(My condo staff) In general, Filipino people are some of the nicest and friendliest people in the world.
 Take precautions and you’ll have a great time in the Philippines.

 Petty crimes like pickpocketing and snatching are the main concern for travelers in Cebu City, as violent crime rates remain relatively low.
 Being aware and taking proper precautions can help ensure Cebu City lives up to its reputation as the “Queen City of the South” and one of the safest urban destinations in the Philippines.